seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

     Completion, Accuracy, and Certification—providing a standard to measure and certify data quality.

--   **ISO 38505-1:** This is a standard for data governance that provides a set of guidelines for the governance of data within an organization.
+-   **ISO 38505-1:** This is a standard that provides a set of guidelines for the governance of data within an organization.
 It considers data governance as a subset of IT governance, which in turn is a subset of organizational governance, and defines clear responsibilities for the governing body and oversight mechanisms.
 At its core, it provides a model for evaluating, directing, and monitoring the handling and usage of data in an organization.

 -   **ISO 22745**: This standard focuses on master data exchange between organizations.
 It specifies data requirements for messages containing master